riot-act/trustev/README.md

 #### Update Social

-This is similar `Trustev.Social.create`, but only accepts ONE object, instead of an array.
+This is similar `Trustev.Social.create`, but only accepts ONE hash, instead of an array of hashes.
 ```ruby
  Trustev.transaction.update({
    type: 0,